Understanding Zillow’s new total monthly price display: What rental housing providers need to know

 • Manage fee data directly through Zillow Account Portal.
 Follow this step-by-step guide to learn how to update your fee data.

-2. Check your Costs & Fees breakdown
+2. Check your Cost calculator:

 • Review your listings to confirm that required fees display correctly.